Morocco's premier resort

-In our opinion, Agadir has a modern feel; however, the traditional Moroccan atmosphere is not far away in the souk and in the surrounding villages where you can find a shopping bargain and a delicious home-cooked tagine for lunch.
+In our opinion, although Agadir offers the facilities of a modern resort the traditional Moroccan atmosphere is not far away in the souk and in the surrounding villages where you can find a shopping bargain and a delicious home-cooked tagine for lunch.
 We consider Agadir a great base for families wishing to enjoy the beach and the opportunity to explore Morocco's wonderful southern region.
 The Anti Atlas and High Atlas are close by as are Essaouira, Taroudant and even Marrakech.

-Destroyed by the earthquake of 1960, the kasbah no longer has its crenellated ramparts; nevertheless, this elevated site has a complete view of the bay, the port and the new town - it is enchanting at sundown, when the light is flecked with gold.
-Slightly to the south of the city centre the new medina was reconstructed from the 1990s onwards by Italian architect Coco Polizzi.
-The jewellery souk and the Moorish café are more than worth the detour.
+The town was mostly destroyed by the earthquake of 1960 and its kasbah, high up on the hill no longer has its crenellated ramparts.
+However, its location still offers a complete view of the bay, the port and the new town and is enchanting at sundown, when the light is flecked with gold.
+Slightly to the south of the city centre the new medina was reconstructed from the 1990s onwards by Italian architect Coco Polizzi; the jewellery souk and the Moorish café are more than worth the detour.

 Between the ocean and the mountains, located on a migratory route, Agadir and its region are a haven of tranquility for migratory birds.
 Located between the sea front and the Great Mosque, take the time to visit Bird Valley, an ornithological museum featuring the main migratory birds that frequent the region.
 Then, don't miss out on the Souss Massa National Park, a nature reserve to the south of the town which welcomes a multitude of migratory birds like pink flamingos, storks or even the world's largest colony of bald ibises.
 Towards Tiznit to the south, the almond-tree road is an excursion which allows you to take in the striking landscapes of the Anti Atlas range.
 There are palm groves, splendid blocks of pink granite reddened by the sunset, and numerous almond trees, whose nuts are essential in Moroccan cuisine.
 Towards Essaouira, follow the argan-tree road; this endemic tree is desert-resistant and can live up to 200 years.
 Its nuts provide a precious oil which is equally as good for cooking as it is for beauty and skin treatments.

 A sophisticated hotel at a great price, top quality cuisine and facilities and close to the beach.
-Definitely worth considering for a short or longer stay in Agadir.
+Definitely worth considering for a stay in Agadir.

-The Atlas Kasbah is the first eco-friendly accommodation in Morocco.
-It is located in the High Atlas Mountains just 20 minutes from the beautiful beaches of Agadir.
+The multi award-winning Atlas Kasbah is the first eco-friendly accommodation in Morocco.
+It is located in the foothills of the High Atlas Mountains just 20 minutes from the beautiful beaches of Agadir ...